We may be a Small Town, but We Celebrate Holidays in a Big Way!

 The streets are decorated with holiday lights and garlands; and our shops offer plenty of gifts and one-of-a-kind arts and crafts, as well as tasty foods and wines.
-Our 50-foot Christmas tree on the town square is just across the street from the Visitor Center, where you’ll find cookies and hot cocoa and everything your children need to write letters to Santa.
+Our 20-foot Christmas tree on the town square is in front of the Visitor Center, where kids can write a letter to Santa (now through Christmas Eve), and find “to-go cups” with cookies and hot chocolate packets.
+The Visitor Center is open every day.
 Scroll down for all events.

 During the November – December Polar Express season, expect wait times at restaurants.
 Reservations, where accepted, are recommended.

 Letters to Santa, Cookies & Cocoa.
 Available every day.
 Write your letter to Santa and mail it at the Swain County Visitor Center.
 All materials provided.
-Cookies and cocoa served in the lobby all day.
+Letters to Santa may be mailed through December 24.
+Complimentary packets of cookies and cocoa mix available “to go” in the lobby.

 All Aboard the Polar Express!
 The 1-1/4 hour round trip excursion takes riders to the North Pole to pick up Santa, who visits with each child on the train and presents them with the silver sleigh bell.
 Enjoy singing, warm cocoa and a treat.
 Steam train on December 31.
 Schedules vary by the day.
 More info

 Holiday Arts Market at the Nantahala School for the Arts.
 Great Christmas gifts made locally by students and instructors.
 Learn more